helm/helm-www/versioned_docs/version-3/chart_best_practices/labels.md

 ---
-title: "Labels and Annotations"
+title: Labels and Annotations
-description: "Covers best practices for using labels and annotations in your Chart."
+description: Covers best practices for using labels and annotations in your Chart.
 sidebar_position: 5
-aliases: ["/docs/topics/chart_best_practices/labels/"]
 ---

 This part of the Best Practices Guide discusses the best practices for using